• Skip to secondary menu

 • Hot water to fill your cup(s)

-• 1 teaspoon echinacea flowers or roots
+• 1 teaspoon echinacea flowers or prepared roots

 • 1 teaspoon ginger root, finely chopped